seed-labs/seed-emulator/examples/04-dns-misc/README.md

 base.createInternetExchange(100)
 ```

 The current version of the internet emulator is only possible to peer autonomous systems from within the internet exchange.
 The `Base::createInternetExchange` function call creates a new internet exchange, and will create a new global network name `ix{id}` with network prefix of `10.{id}.0.0/24`, where `{id}` is the ID of the internet exchange.
-The exchange network can later be joined by router nodes using the `Node::joinNetworkByName` function call.
+The exchange network can later be joined by router nodes using the `Node::joinNetwork` function call.

 You may optionally set the IX LAN prefix with the `prefix` parameter and the way it assigns IP addresses to nodes with the `aac` parameter when calling `createInternetExchange`.
 For details, check to remarks section.